LLNL/COGENT/README.md

 Quick Install on Specific Platforms
 -----------------------------------

-- On the following machines, just run the provided instal script:
+- On the following machines, just run the provided install script:
   - LLNL-LC-Quartz
   - NERSC-Cori
   - NERSC-Edison